Taylor Swift Announces Surprise New Album evermore - E! Online

 We weren't ready for this, Taylor Swift!

 The superstar singer has surprised fans once again by announcing her ninth studio album, evermore.
 On Thursday, Dec.
-10, the Grammy winner took to her social media to share that the new album, which she's calling folklore's "sister album" will be released at midnight on Friday, Dec.
+10, the Grammy winner took to her social media to share that the new record, which she's calling folklore's "sister album" will be released at midnight on Friday, Dec.
 11.

 "To put it plainly, we just couldn't stop writing songs.
 To try and put it more poetically, it feels like we were standing on the edge of the folklorian woods and had a choice: to turn and go back or to travel further into the forest of this music," she began her message.
 "We chose to wander deeper in.
 I've never done this before.
 In the past I've always treated albums as one-off eras and moved onto planning the next one after an album was released."